History of Project TEACH

 As treatment activists and organizations rooted in the day-to-day experiences of people with HIV in Philadelphia, the initiators of Project TEACH designed the program to move towards the stated goals of people most impacted by HIV in the mid-1990s -- current and former drug users, people of color, and women.
 They felt that crucial medical and HIV-specific information was not reaching their communities, and that they did not have meaningful participation in debates and decisions that impacted their communities.
 They felt that people were dying because they did not have information that would have saved or prolonged their lives.

 Thus, the initial goals of Project TEACH were to ensure that people living with HIV had adequate information to make informed decisions about their health care, had continuing access to information as standards-of-care changed, and could participate in the community advocacy and mobilizations that have shaped the development of HIV/AIDS treatment and care.
-In order to meet these goals, TEACH has developed a hybrid model of training and support rooted in HIV/AIDS activism, harm reduction
+In order to meet these goals, TEACH has developed a hybrid model of training and support rooted in HIV/AIDS activism, harm reduction, and community building.

 Since its inception, Project TEACH has recognized that the potential impact of HIV/AIDS treatment education in hard-hit and underserved communities can be best realized through a process of community building and interactive learning.
 The initial curriculum was determined by local HIV-positive leaders, the majority of whom were African American people of all sexual orientations who were current or former drug users.